MantasLukauskas/movie-review-task/README.md

 ## Python code usage
+If you are running `classification.py` using command promt (terminal) there are 2 options:
+- `--train` with 2 arguments: 1) positive review .csv file 2) negative review .csv file.
+This option will processes data and do 3-fold CV on preprocessed data, find best model, create model with best parameters and save model in same directory as `classification.py`
+- `--text` with your text will use saved model and test it with new text and give positive, negative reviews probability.

 Use `git status` to list all new or modified files that haven't yet been committed.

 ## References / Further readings